Best Time To Visit Greece? Understanding The Greek Seasons & When To Go

 Whenever considering a trip to Greece, the first thing that comes to anyone’s mind is a paradisiac beach holiday.
-Home to some of the most stunning beaches in Europe, the country is instantly synonyms with the seascapes, glorious beaches, and turquoise seas.
+Home to some of the most stunning European beaches, the country is instantly synonymous with seascapes, glorious beaches, and turquoise seas.

 It is also true that when we hear the word Greece, dozens of name islands come to our minds as if only Crete, Santorini, or Mykonos are the places worth visiting.
 The Greek Islands, however, are just a fraction of the country’s landscape.

-Mainland Greece is made of unique cities, villages, and landscapes, mostly mountainous, making the country a perfect winter destination, ideal for practicing winter sports, including skiing or snowboarding.
+Mainland Greece is made of unique cities, villages, and landscapes, primarily mountainous, making the country a perfect winter destination, ideal for practicing winter sports, including skiing or snowboarding.

-For this reason, we’ve come up with a season by season guide of Greece to help you discover the different types of vacations you can enjoy in the country, even for those that don’t go crazy about beach holidays!
+For this reason, we’ve come up with a season-by-season guide to Greece to help you discover the different types of vacations you can enjoy in the country, even for those that don’t go crazy about beach holidays!

 Located in the south of Europe, most of Greece faces the mild waters of the Mediterranean Sea.
 This allows the country to enjoy long pleasant summers, often dry and very high temperatures in July and August, and moderate winters with some rain.

 The Mediterranean weather is not the same all over the area, and certainly not in every part of the country.
-Although the Mediterranean Sea features higher temperatures than other seas in the region, other elements such as the elevation of the terrain play a key role when talking about the weather in Greece.
+Although the Mediterranean Sea features higher temperatures than other seas in the region, other elements, such as the elevation of the terrain, play a crucial role when talking about the weather in Greece.

 From June to August, Greece sees the hottest temperatures almost in every corner of the country.
-In this period, the weather is generally stable, and there are virtually no rainy days.
+The weather is generally stable in this period, and there are virtually no rainy days.
 However, when showers do appear in summer, they tend to last for just a few hours.

-Summers in Greece are really hot, with long periods of drought.
+Summers in Greece are scorching, with long periods of drought.
 However, the climate remains pleasant thanks to the several winds blowing in the Aegean.
-The most famous is the Meltemi, a northern wind that brings relief to the extremely hot summer days.
+The most famous is the Meltemi, a northern wind that brings relief to the sweltering summer days.